mephistophyles/mephistophyles.github.io/_drafts/blog_topics.md

 ## List of blog topics to consider:

+* The overshooting of the reasons for markets and capitalism.
+Initially a method to not just acquire wealth, but also to invest it in a way that you could do good with it by creating growth somewhere (ie making a win-win) and helping out someone who could benefit from (temporarily) using your resources.
+Now with the market being increasingly as a means to just increase wealth in ways that no longer serve that second purpose (by means of microtrading and high frequency trading, derivatives), maybe we should take a step back and re-examine how we do things?
+* Discuss using the correct level of 'force' in machine learning, don't use a 19 layer RNN where a perceptron will do.
+Build a few examples for projects that illustrate 3 levels of machine learning.
+ * Link to help explain how neural networks can compute any function http://neuralnetworksanddeeplearning.com/chap4.html
+ * name suggestion: "flyswatter, shotgun and howitzer" or "Big Oh of Goldilocks"
+ * for completeness sake, theme all examples on cancer detection, first using a number of features and classification yes or no, second more complicated features and type cancer, and third could be passing radiology scans as input?
+ * http://scikit-learn.org/stable/datasets/#breast-cancer-wisconsin-diagnostic-database would be a good beginner dataset which only needs binary classification
+ * http://news.stanford.edu/2017/01/25/artificial-intelligence-used-identify-skin-cancer/ could be a good example of an advanced classification
+ * https://drive.google.com/file/d/0B1T58bZ5vYa-QlR0QlJTa2dPWVk/view might be a nice medium level example
+* linked to above, certainty in machine learning is not the same as correctness: https://codewords.recurse.com/issues/five/why-do-neural-networks-think-a-panda-is-a-vulture
+* Access to broadband internet is crucial to the development of (especially lower income) homes.
+However, this has been getting harder, especially considering policies Trump enacted.
+Also, how can so much of the internet be American (ICANN, Silicon Valley, etc) yet Americans have such poor and expensive access to something the rest of the world treats as a utility if not a fundamental human right?
 * Novels reading and how to find them, book review page, updated sometimes.
 * excitement and caution at the potential of 3D printing
 * Copyright law, outdated and stiffling innovation (similar to downloading, technology always advances faster than law, but best not to be on the losing side).
 Anti-piracy features should never hurt legitimate users (large, padded file sizes, always-on connections needed etc), otherwise they will just spur people who want to turn them off in their (legitimate?) version and thus the crack is made.
 If a product is good enough on it's own merits, maybe the online marketplace holds a reality that should just be accepted that a certain percentage will be pirated, and since this is people who don't download from your source or play on your servers, but potential later customers (like the demo used to be) and otherwise would be non-customers, they provide extra exposure and thus should be used to benefit the revenue aspect of a product to complement it's current advantages, not waste time and resources combatting them, this is folly.